henry2004y/Vlasiator.jl/docs/src/python.md

 ```

 !!! warn
-    There seems to be issue that JuliaCall may decide to check pkg installation every time for a new session.
+    There is an issue that JuliaCall may decide to check pkg installation every time for a new session.
 We need to first make sure that PythonCall is installed in Julia; then make sure your `PYTHONPATH` is properly set.
 See this [issue](https://github.com/cjdoris/PythonCall.jl/issues/144) for more information.

 ## PyJulia